 Then, of course, there’s the excellent Steelseries Arctis 7 to consider, which is still my favourite wireless headset.
 I reckon the G935 has the edge on overall sound quality here, but when the Arctis is infinitely more comfortable and has double the battery life, it’s a much more compelling buy at £119 right now.

 The G935 is a mildly easier sell in the US, where it’s currently a more palatable $100 compared to the G Pro X’s $130 and Arctis 7’s $113 asking prices, but even so I think I’d probably still rather pay the extra for that comfier, longer-lasting Arctis.

-Of course, all this may change come Black Friday and Cyber Monday, where the G935 is much more likely to be discounted than its G Pro X sibling, so if it’s available for a decent price compared to the Arctis 7 then it’s probably well worth considering (and I will, of course, be scouting out all the Best Black Friday and Cyber Monday headset deals myself over the next week and a half so you don’t have to).
+Of course, all this may change come Black Friday, where the G935 is much more likely to be discounted than its G Pro X sibling, so if it’s available for a decent price compared to the Arctis 7 then it’s probably well worth considering (and I will, of course, be scouting out all the Cyber Monday gaming headset deals myself over the next week and a half so you don’t have to).
 For now, though, the Logitech G935 is still an excellent wireless gaming headset in its own right, and a worthy rival to the Arctis 7’s crown.